Search

 Itinerary Fact Details

-Leaving Jagat, we will begin our trek through terraced fields and dense forests, following the Marshyangdi River.
-We will cross a suspension bridge to reach Chamje, a small village surrounded by cliffs.
-The trail then ascends steeply into the Manang district, leading us to Tal, a stunning village situated in a wide, flat valley beside a calm river.
-From Tal, we will walk along rocky paths, pass Karte village, and continue through pine forests until we reach Dharapani, one of the largest villages in this region.
+The actual trek begins from Jagat.
+You will walk through terraced fields and dense forests, following the Marshyangdi River.
+You will cross a suspension bridge to reach Chamje, a small village surrounded by cliffs.
+The trail then ascends steeply into the Manang district, leading us to Tal, a stunning village in a wide, flat valley beside a calm river.
+From Tal, you will walk along rocky paths, pass Karte village, and continue through pine forests until you reach Dharapani, one of the largest villages in this region.

 Itinerary Details